Frequently Asked Questions

 • GraphQL‑native platform: Hygraph is built from the ground up with GraphQL, granting developers precise querying capabilities.

-• Very scalable: Fast and reliable content delivery through globally distributed networks - great for enterprise use.
+• Highly scalable: Fast and reliable content delivery through globally distributed networks – great for enterprise use.

-• Flexible content modeling: Comes with a flexible schema builder that supports complex relationships between content types.
+• Flexible content modeling: A visual schema builder supports complex relationships between content types.

-• Multi-tenancy: Built-in localization and custom role management make Hygraph a strong choice for organizations with a global presence.
+• Multi‑tenancy: Built‑in localization and custom role management make Hygraph a strong choice for global organizations.

 Cons:

-• Fewer integrations: Compared to Strapi or Contentful, there's a limited choice of plugins and extensions.
+• Fewer integrations: Compared to Strapi or Contentful, there are fewer plug‑and‑play extensions.

-• No native visual editing: Hygraph mainly focuses on structured content, which makes it less suitable for projects that require a more traditional visual editing workflow.
+• No native visual editing: Hygraph focuses on structured content, which may be less suitable for projects needing a WYSIWYG editing workflow.

 Hygraph use cases